shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- add Milestone status to the form
+- Add Milestone status to the form
-- remove Status reason from the form
+- Remove Status reason from the form

 1. Navigate to the Power Apps Maker portal `https://make.powerapps.com`